gregjohnsonbiometrics/acd7/README.md

 Note: all C++ source code tested with g++ 13.2.0.

-Examples for running the R package and the command line interfaces can be found in `README.txt`.
+Examples for running the R package and the command line interfaces can be found in [README.txt](./README.txt).

 ### Repo Development Path